richardschoen/howtostuff/ibmi_system_job_tables_full.md

 ### Clearing output queues to end old jobs can also help.
 If you have output queues with lots of old spool files these can be cleared if desired and that should open up some job slots in the system job tables.

-### Check server job description for ssh to make sure it's not 4/00/*MSG or 4/00/*SECLVL
+### Check server job description QDFTSVR used by ssh and other server jobs to make sure it's not 4/00/*MSG or 4/00/*SECLVL
 ```
 WRKJOBD JOBD(QGPL/QDFTSVR) and view the settings for QDFTSVR jobd.
 ```
 If the LOG setting was set to *MSG or *SECLVL, this job desc can cause spool files to get created or joblogs to be pending.
-The LOG setting should be set to ```4/00/*NOLIST``` so a joblog doesn't get generated for normal completion of git command calls.
+The LOG setting should be set to ```4/00/*NOLIST``` so a joblog doesn't get generated for normal completion of QShell/PASE commands.

 If you change this job desc, restart SSH server afterwards.
 ```